AdityaM-IITH/financial-dashboard/README.md

 ## Known Limitations
 - Transaction table requires horizontal scroll on very small screens
-- Role resets to Viewer on page refresh
 - Mock data only, no backend integration

 ## License